 Where do you normally study?
 If the answer is “lying in bed with my laptop propped on my knees while eating deep-fried Cheetos,” then you might want to consider revamping your study space.

 And that’s what today’s post is all about.
-We’re going to look at how to create a study space that lets you get in, do your best work, and then get back to having high density fun.
+We’re going to look at how to create (or find) a study spot that lets you get in, do your best work, and then get back to having high density fun.

 Let’s get started!